Evangelion (mecha): Cultural references and interpretations

 Critics have analyzed Evangelion units, noting how they are organic entities and not machines, and classified them as cyborgs instead of robots.
 Anno said in 1996 that the Evangelions are not really robots, but giants, describing them as modified humans who move via artificial muscles.
-During an event in 2021, he described Evangelion as a "robotic anime" (ロボットアニメ, robot anime), surprising Shinji's voice actress Megumi Ogata.
+During an event in 2021, he also described Evangelion as a "robotic anime" (ロボットアニメ, robot anime), surprising Shinji's voice actress Megumi Ogata.
 American writer Susan J. Napier has interpreted the Angels as a representation of the Other and the Evas as a metaphor for the Self that Shinji is called upon to confront in his own personal growth process.
 Critics and official publications compared the red core in the center of the chest and the limit of operation of the units to Ultraman.
-Comic Book Resources's Timothy Donohoo similarly compared the Evangelions to the Ideon from Yoshiyuki Tomino's series of the same name, and noted how both mecha have a divine nature, seemingly unlimited energy sources, and the ability to read the emotions of their pilots, trying to protect them.
+Comic Book Resources's Timothy Donohoo similarly compared the Evangelions to the Ideon from Yoshiyuki Tomino's series of the same name; Donohoo noted how both mecha have a divine nature, seemingly unlimited energy sources, and the ability to read the emotions of their pilots, trying to protect them.
 Carl Gustav Horn traced influences to Super Robot 28 and Giant Robo.
 The Entry Plug and Type D equipment, used by Asuka in the tenth episode of the series, have also been juxtaposed with the works of Kenji Yanobe.
 The Evangelion has been interpreted as a metaphor for the series, produced through emotional efforts by Anno during a difficult time in his life; the constant questions of Shinji, the director's alter ego, who continually wonders why to board the Eva-01 and must make himself emotionally independent from the humanoid, have been interpreted as a symbolic representation of the author's relationship with his work.
 In the last two episodes Shinji wonders what the reason is for piloting the Eva.
 According to Sadamoto, the episodes would not focus on him, but on Anno, the true protagonist of the episodes, while mangaka Kentaro Takekuma interpreted the act of boarding the Eva as a metaphor for the production of an anime.